 As such, decisions are often made based on ‘feel’, and that type of decision-making cannot be done with consistent accuracy, and at speed.

-To exacerbate this issue, the senior team has likely created a culture that encourages all complex decisions, either small or large, to head to the top.
+To make this issue worse, the senior team has likely created a culture that encourages all complex decisions, either small or large, to head to the top.

 With issues mounting, it can become near impossible to make significant decisions, and at pace, using only the instincts of a few select individuals.